rensandao/CarND-Term1-P3-Behavioral_cloning-Wei/README.md

 I found that several adjustment above,  the validation set loss increased  every time after the 4th epoch and was also higher than the training set loss.
 This implied that the model's overfitting stayed still.
 To combat the overfitting, I modified the model by adding three dropout layers, it went better, but cannot perfectly remove.

-Then I changed to a new stronger network, which had been proved by `Nvidia` company.
+Then I changed to a new stronger network, which had been proved by `NVIDIA Team`.
 It did well in training, whose results implied the loss on training set and validation set were both low.
 But overfitting also accurred.
 So I also modified the model to get rid of overfitting by incluing Dropout function and color channel changing function.
 At the end of the process, the car was able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture